-Figure 19.
+Figure 14.
 Directly Coupled or Frame Sync Loop-Back Configuration

-When using the indirectly coupled frame sync configuration in cascaded operation, it is necessary to be aware of the restrictions in sending data to all devices in the cascade.
-Effectively the time allowed is given by the sampling interval (M/DMCLK-where M can be one of 256, 512, 1024 or 2048), which is 125 μs for a sample rate of 8 kHz.
-In this interval, the DSP must transfer N × 16 bits of information where N is the number of devices in the cascade.
+When using the indirectly coupled frame sync configuration in cascaded operation it is necessary to be aware of the restrictions in sending data to all devices in the cascade.
+Effectively the time allowed is given by the sampling interval (256/DMCLK) which is 15.625 $\mu s$ for a sample rate of 64 kHz.
+In this interval, the DSP must transfer N $\times$ 16 bits of information where N is the number of devices in the cascade.
 Each bit will take 1/SCLK and, allowing for any latency between the receipt of the Rx interrupt and the transmission of the Tx data, the relationship for successful operation is given by:

-$M/DMCLK > ((N/SCLK) + T{INTERRUPT LATENCY})$
+$$256/DMCLK > ((N \times 16/SCLK) + T{INTERRUPT\; LATENCY})$$